LilZgur12345/ProjectPenney404/README.md

 `src/`

-- datagen.py: Code related to data generation and storage
+- datagen.py: Code related to data generation and storage of decks in an npy file.

-- helpers.py: Helper functions and variables needed across various other modules should go here.
+- helpers.py: The helper function debugger_factory and PATH_DATA, which are needed across various other modules.

-- processing.py: Code related to scoring the games should go here.
+- processing.py: Code related to scoring the games.

+- store.py: Storage of simulation results.

-- visualization.py: Code related to creating figures should go here.
+- visualization.py: Code related to creating two heatmaps, one based on the probabiltity of scoring by total cards and the other on tricks.

 ---